"But what about high school? You'll have to send your kids to high school, right?

 If I had a dollar for every time I've been asked these questions over the last ten years, well, I would have enough money to buy all the books, hot tea, and dark chocolate that my homeschooling-mama heart desires.

-The truth is, I have considered sending one of my kids to high school, I outsource ALL math, and I'm not all that worried about kids getting into college.
+The truth is, I have considered sending one of my kids to high school, I outsource ALL math, and I'm not all that worried about my homeschooled kids getting into college.
 In fact, one of my kids isn't sure they are interested in pursuing a four-year college degree and we are discussing all the options.

 But homeschooling high school can be challenging.
 And it would be a disservice to you, the reader, if I pretended that it was all sunshine, rainbows, and parent-teen bonding 24/7.
 But just because something is challenging, doesn't mean we should just give up on it, right?